 h = size of the class interval (assuming all class sizes to be equal),

 f0 = frequency of the class preceding the modal class,

 f2 = frequency of the class succeeding the modal class.

 Understanding the basic concepts and learning all the important formulas is extremely sufficient to pass the Maths exam with flying colours.
-If you know the formulas very well then it will not take much time for you to solve questions in exam paper.
+If you know the formulas very well then it will not take much time for you to solve questions in the exam paper.
 So, keep practicing with the list of important formulas given above in this article.